Alzheimer’s Disease – Tau Seeding Mouse Models

 The number of Tau inclusions and associated neuroinflammation or neurodegeneration can be quantified after immunohistochemical (IHC) staining of brain slices.
 The spreading of Tau pathology can be assessed by examining brain regions distant from the injection site.
 In addition, we measure (phosphorylated) Tau levels in the brain, cerebrospinal fluid, and blood using ultra-sensitive immunoassays (i.e., MSD, Simoa).

-Transgenic Tau Models
+Tau Seeding Mouse Models Readouts

 AAALAC Accreditation

 InnoSer has earned the AAALAC accreditation, demonstrating our commitment to responsible animal care and use.
 AAALAC International is a nonprofit organization that promotes the humane treatment of animals in science through voluntary accreditation and assessment programs.
-Our accreditation is valid for three years, incl.
-2023.
+InnoSer’s facilities in the Netherlands and Belgium have been AAALAC-accredited since 2016 and 2020, respectively.
 Read more about the AAALAC accreditation programme here.

 Animal Welfare